I constantly research new business ideas, run experiments and document everything in my newsletter:

-I write about my experiments that combine hospitality, real estate and tech.
+I started a plenty of side projects that combine hospitality, real estate and tech.

 I started a coliving business in 2013.
 We scaled it to 3 spaces in Spain, California, and Portugal.
 Then we pivoted, and changed the company into a completely different business (company retreats) while still keeping the brand.Continue reading →